-We have an ongoing Phase 2 clinical trial (SB-728-1101, Cohort 3\) of our ZFP Therapeutic, SB-728-T, for the treatment of HIV/AIDS.
-We also have an open Phase 1/2 clinical trial of our ZFP Therapeutic for HIV in HSPCs (SB-728mR-HSPC) and expect to initiate Phase 1/2 clinical trials of our IVPRP approach in hemophilia B and MPS I in the first half of 2016 and in mid-2016, respectively.
+We have an ongoing Phase 2 clinical trial (SB-728-1101, Cohort 3) of our ZFP Therapeutic, SB-728-T, for the treatment of HIV/AIDS.
+We also have an open Phase 1/2 clinical trial of our ZFP Therapeutic for HIV in HSPCs (SB-728mR-HSPC) and expect to initiate Phase 1/2 clinical trials of our IVPRP approach in several indications including hemophilia B, MPS I, and MPS II.
 Preliminary data demonstrate that treatment of HIV-infected subjects with SB-728-T has been well-tolerated.
 In addition, data from Phase 1 and several Phase 2 clinical trials of our ZFP Therapeutic, SB-509, for diabetic neuropathy and ALS demonstrated that the drug was well tolerated in these studies.
-However, if one of our ZFP Therapeutic fails one of its safety studies, it could reduce our ability to attract new investors and corporate partners.
+However, if one of our ZFP Therapeutic or gene therapy programs fails one of its safety studies, it could reduce our ability to attract new investors and corporate partners.

-All of these studies are designed primarily to evaluate the safety and tolerability of this ZFP Therapeutic approach.
-Our clinical studies are a highly visible test of our ZFP Therapeutics and our investors assess the value of our technology primarily based on the continued progress of ZFP Therapeutic products into and through clinical trials.
-If clinical trials of our ZFP Therapeutic products were halted due to safety concerns, this would negatively affect our operations and the value of shares in our common stock.
+All of these studies are designed primarily to evaluate the safety and tolerability of our therapeutic approach.
+Our clinical studies are a highly visible test of our ZFP Therapeutics and gene therapies and our investors assess the value of our technology primarily based on the continued progress of ZFP Therapeutic and gene therapy products into and through clinical trials.
+If clinical trials of our ZFP Therapeutic and gene therapy products were halted due to safety concerns, this would negatively affect our operations and the value of shares in our common stock.